 a. the difference between disclosure and making a formal complaint;

 b. how to make a disclosure or formal complaint with contact details;

 d. notification that the Institution’s formal complaint investigation process is not a substitute for a criminal process; and

 e. bystander intervention.

-4.4.5 Upon disclosure of sexual assault or sexual harassment, the student or staff member retains full control of how the incident is reported (e.g disclosed, formally reported internally and/or externally reported and each may happen by itself and in any order).
+4.4.6 Upon disclosure of sexual assault or sexual harassment, the student or staff member retains full control of how the incident is reported (e.g disclosed, formally reported internally by means of a complaint and/or externally reported and each may happen by itself and in any order).

 a. the health, safety and wellbeing of the student or staff member making the formal complaint;